Grading every Premier League team's 2024/25 season

 The last season at Goodison Park hasn't gone how many Everton fans would've hoped, with another largely disappointing campaign being saved by the odd result - such as the dramatic home draw against rivals Liverpool.

-That being said, David Moyes has only suffered two defeats since January, so while another bottom-half finish looks nailed on, the Toffees can go into next season with real hope of climbing the league and threatening the top half again.
+That being said, David Moyes has only suffered a handful of defeats since January, so while another bottom-half finish looks nailed on, the Toffees can go into next season with real hope of climbing the league and threatening the top half again.

 Goodison Park, Everton FC